awslabs/aurora-dsql-nodejs-connector/packages/postgres-js/README.md

 ## Authentication

 The connector automatically handles DSQL authentication by generating tokens using the DSQL client token generator.
-If he AWS region is not provided, it will be automatically parsed from the hostname provided.
+If the AWS region is not provided, it will be automatically parsed from the hostname provided.

 For more information on authentication in Aurora DSQL, see the [user guide](https://docs.aws.amazon.com/aurora-dsql/latest/userguide/authentication-authorization.html).